mynodebtc/mynode/SYSTEM_NOTES.md

 # myNode System Notes

-Various restrictions and behaviors of myNode and the various applications will be documented below.
+Various restrictions and behaviors of myNode and the various applications are documented below.

 ## Thunderhub